 The Apple AirPods 4 with ANC form a good fit, although this will depend somewhat on the exact shape of your ears and the fit you're able to achieve.
 With a solid fit, they'll stay in place during brisk strolls and moderate headbanging.
 They could even feasibly be used for running, though their lightweight design runs the risk of them falling out mid-stride.

 This model also features a few different ANC modes that can affect the noise isolation performance.
 There's Transparency mode, which filters in external noise via the built-in mics.
-While not as natural sounding as the second-generation AirPods Pro, it does a good job of keeping you aware of your surroundings.
+While not as natural-sounding as the second-generation AirPods Pro, it does a good job of keeping you aware of your surroundings.
 Adaptive Audio will selectively allow more external noise through depending on three pre-selected noise profiles: 'Default,' 'More Noise,' and 'Less Noise.'
 It helps maintain a consistent balance between ANC and Transparency even if the noise in your environment changes.
 We were able to measure the performance of these different modes to see how this affected noise isolation.

 Finally, there's a Conversational Awareness function that detects when you speak, filtering in a certain amount of external audio to allow you to converse.

 The Apple AirPods 4 with Active Noise Cancellation do a good job of attenuating against noise in common scenarios.
 They filter out much of the low roar of airplane engines and the rumble of passing buses.
 While they fare worse when it comes to office noises, like scraping chairs and chatting co-workers, they still noticeably tamp down on these frequencies.
+For a more powerful ANC performance, see the Apple AirPods Pro 3, which provide better noise isolation and ANC.

 Wind noise interacts with their ANC mics differently compared to other common noises.
 Even though the sound doesn't reach your ears, the mics attempt to cancel it out.
 This can create loud, unwanted noise.
 These buds don't have a wind handling feature that can help mitigate this, so wind noise is very noticeable, though less so at 90-degree angles.